Adrian102881/SwiftSMP-Issue/README.md

 ***This also shows that this so called "Swifters" if they get into a SMALL argument they lose their balls and go around dox/ddos people/people's servers***

+***BE AWARE OF SWIFTSMP IS USED AS; logs ip which they track and do something bad about it which what mostly happens to swift players that gets cyber threats/attack***

+***Server itself is also HATED by many Server Owners like: CottonSmp, HalcyonSMP, WorstGenSMP, Inferno, etc...
+Due to Cyber Attacks***

+the only reason why im doing this is to tell people who has no idea what's happening behind that front clean looking staffs from SwiftSMP.

 #1